ay1011/deep-reinforcement-learning/p3_Collaboration_and _Competition/Report.md

 ```python
 torch.nn.utils.clip_grad_norm_(self.critic_local.parameters(), 1)
 ```
- he function clips the norm of the gradients at 1,limiting the size of the parameter updates.
+The function clips the norm of the gradients at 1, limiting the size of the parameter updates.
-Note tha the norm is computed over all gradients together, as if they were concatenated into a single vector.
+Note that the norm is computed over all gradients together, as if they were concatenated into a single vector.
 #### Soft Updates
-The target network weights are gradually updated by blending the local network weights with proportion tau (0.1%).
+The target network weights are gradually updated by blending the local network weights with proportion tau (0.1) for faster learning.
 This ensures that the weights of the network only changes slightly during each updates, aiding the stability of learning.